SartoxOnlyGNU/MOSA-Core/Readme.md

 # In MOSA.
 Before use a class.
 Call setup or Initialize first if there is.

 This a branch of MOSA-Project.
 A Stable and Powerful way to make a x86 operating system in C#
-If you want to develop a X64 or ARMV8A32 operating system please check [mosa/MOSA-Project](https://github.com/mosa/MOSA-Project) out
+If you want to develop a X64 or ARMV8A32 operating system please check [mosa/MOSA-Project](https://github.com/mosa/MOSA-Project) out (both X64 and ARMV8A32 are experimental)

 ### License